 - A 16-hour group counselling program, scheduled over a three-month period.

-Upon completion of the program component you are assigned to, an assessment of your participation in the program is completed, with the results considered by the Superintendent in reaching a decision on your fitness to drive.
+The initial assessment may also be used to inform the Superintendent’s decision about referral to the Ignition Interlock Program.
+Upon completion of the program component you are assigned to, a final report regarding your participation in the program is considered by the Superintendent in reaching a decision on your fitness to drive.
 Some drivers will be allowed to apply for a full-privilege driver's licence, while others will be required to have (or continue to drive with) an ignition interlock device installed in their vehicle.
-Some may be found unfit to drive and not permitted to obtain a driver's licence.

 If someone is denied a driver's licence they can apply for a review of that decision.
 See Disputes, Appeals and Reviews for information.

 If you wish to seek a reconsideration of a referral to the Responsible Driver Program, see Reconsideration of a Referral to Remedial Programs.

 STROH HEALTH Information